 Sports have been a life-long passion, helping to instill in me the values of teamwork, discipline, and achievement, all of which have served me well during my professional career.
 My wife and I raised two active children (now in university), and I have always looked for ways to give back to the community through sports.
 Over the years I have coached or managed my children’s baseball, softball, soccer and climbing teams.
 I have found the experience extremely rewarding and a great way to foster positive values in young people while supporting the development of our community.
 I continue to be involved in our community, and I am always on the lookout for ways to give back.
 My activities include:

-- Member, Board of Directors, Climbing Escalade Canada, the National Federation for competitive climbing (2010 to the present).
-I have been involved in moving the sport (currently scheduled to join the Olympics in 2020) toward Sports Canada membership, which will help to provide greater exposure, funding, and competition experience to athletes across Canada.
+- Member, Board of Directors, Climbing Escalade Canada, the National Federation for competitive climbing (2010 to 2018).
+I have been involved in moving the sport (currently scheduled to join the Olympics in 2020) toward Sport Canada membership, which will help to provide greater exposure, funding, and competition experience to athletes across Canada.

 - Founding, incorporating and serving as two-term President of the Alberta Climbing Association, the governing body for competition climbing in the province.
 Before 2013, there was no official governing body for the sport in Alberta.
 I was pleased to offer the legal and organizational skills necessary to foster the growth and development of this rapidly growing sport.